jwalton/rust-book-abridged/docs/ch05-structs.md

 }
 ```

-Note that dbg!() takes ownership of the value passed in, so we pass a reference to rect1 instead of passing rect1 directly to prevent this.
+Note that unlike `println!`, `dbg!` takes ownership of the value passed in, so we pass a reference to `rect1` instead of passing `rect1` directly to prevent this.
 There are a number of other derivable traits - see [Appendix C][appc].
 And, again, to learn more about traits see [chapter 10][chap10].

 ## 5.3 - Method Syntax